USS Hitchiti: 1944–1948

 After shakedown in the Chesapeake Bay area, the fleet tug sailed for the Pacific, reaching Pearl Harbor with four tows 26 August 1944.
-Hitchiti was engaged in towing operations at Eniwetok and Ulithi until October, when she joined the supnort unit off the Philippine Islands during the momentous Battle of Leyte Gulf.
+Hitchiti was engaged in towing operations at Eniwetok and Ulithi until October, when she joined the support unit off the Philippine Islands during the momentous Battle of Leyte Gulf.
 She returned to Ulithi for further towing operations until 29 December when she joined the 3rd Fleet for the seizure of Luzon.
 Work off Okinawa alternated with operations in the Philippines that summer, and as the war ended, Hitchiti remained in the Pacific for salvage and towing operations.

-In 1946, she performed harbor duty in Japanese waters as well as at various Pacific island bases, returning to the United States in September for overhaul at Bremerton.
+In 1946, she performed harbor duty in Japanese waters as well as at various Pacific Island bases, returning to the United States in September for overhaul at Bremerton.
 After further harbor work at Pearl Harbor and Kwajalein, Hitchiti reached San Francisco on 26 December 1947 and decommissioned there 30 April 1948.

 1948–1956

 Recommissioned at Alameda, California on 3 January 1951, amid the Korean War.
-Hitchiti joined the fleet in Jananese waters on 21 April to participate in operations off the Korean coast.
+Hitchiti joined the fleet in Japanese waters on 21 April to participate in operations off the Korean coast.
 Escort duties alternated with salvage operations along the war-torn peninsula until she returned to Pearl Harbor on 5 February 1952.

 Hitchiti participated in towing and salvage work at Pearl Harbor and along the California coast until sailing for Alaskan waters on 23 March 1954.
 Her 7-month tour in the north was followed by further duty in Hawaii and off the West Coast until she returned for a brief tour in September 1955.

 Hitchiti sailed for Sasebo, Japan on 22 May 1956, to begin her first Western Pacific cruise.
 This and six subsequent cruises took her to Hong Kong, Guam, Okinawa, and the Philippines for towing and salvage as well as tactical training.